amelliia/E-commerce-Exploratory-Data-Analysis/README.md

 ## 4. Sales Trends

 ![Image](https://github.com/user-attachments/assets/f825d4f8-bf61-493a-87fc-be2d2e58959d)

-### Revenue
-Revenue has been rising steadily, mainly because more customers are making purchases, not because they’re spending more per order.
+**Revenue** has been rising steadily, mainly because more customers are making purchases, not because they’re spending more per order.

 - The Mid-Season Clearance campaign in mid-May (12–19 May) produced the largest revenue spike, with weekly revenue exceeding $51K.
 This increase was accompanied by a sharp rise in order volume, indicating that the promotion successfully encouraged more purchases rather than higher spending per order.